beartell/mbase/CONTRIBUTING.md

 This document will briefly explain how the project is structured, branches, PR formatting, and information in general.

-Since the CI is not implemented yet, please be patient if your PR becomes stale, as reviews may take some time.

 > [!IMPORTANT]
-> If you are planning to contribute to core MBASE SDK C++ library, make sure to read the [modules documentation](https://github.com/Emreerdog/mbase/blob/main/MODULAR.md)
+> If you are planning to contribute to the core MBASE SDK C++ library, make sure to read the [modules documentation](https://github.com/Emreerdog/mbase/blob/main/MODULAR.md)

 ## About Examples